waleedhad/AudioMuse-AI-cuda_12.2/README.md

     ```bash
     docker compose up -d --scale audiomuse-ai-worker=2
     ```
     This command starts all services (Flask app, RQ workers, Redis, PostgreSQL) in detached mode (`-d`).
-The `--scale audiomuse-ai-worker=2` ensures at least two worker instances are running, which is recommended for the task processing architecture.
+The `--scale audiomuse-ai-worker=2` ensures at least two worker instances are running, which is recommended for the task processing architecture (starting from version **v0.4.0-beta** one worker should be able to handle both main and sub tasks, so a minimum of 1 replica is enough).
 4.  **Access the Application:**
     Once the containers are up, you can access the web UI at `http://localhost:8000`.
 5.  **Stopping the Services:**
     ```bash
     docker compose down
     ```
-**IMPORTANT** If you can't run the --scale command, use **docker-compose-TrueNAS.yaml** as a workearound.
-You will directly have 2 worker container in it (audiomuse-ai-worker-1 and audiomuse-ai-worker-2).
-REMEMBER to pass to both worker the same environment value.
 ## **Docker Image Tagging Strategy**

 Our GitHub Actions workflow automatically builds and pushes Docker images.
 Here's how our tags work: